Frequently Asked Questions

-Read a letter from our Director of Graduate Studies, Zenzele Isoke!
-If you have more specific questions, Dr. Isoke's contact information is available in the letter or on our "People" page on the main GWSS website.
+Read a letter from our former Director of Graduate Studies, Zenzele Isoke!
+If you have more specific questions you can find the contact information for our current Director of Graduate Studies, Dr. Lorena Muñoz, on our "People" page on the main GWSS website.

 When is your application deadline?